 With its Christmas trees and free concerts, West Vancouver‘s Dundarave Festival of Lights is a great place to enjoy holiday festivities on the North Shore.

-Special free events are scheduled to take place on the Saturdays of November 30th, December 7th, 14th and 21st in 2024.
+Last year, special free events took place on the Saturdays of November 30th, December 7th, 14th and 21st.

-For full details about the festival, continue reading or visit the official Dundarave Festival of Lights website.
+Continue reading or visit the official Dundarave Festival of Lights website for full details about the festival.

 This article contains the following information about the festival: